Online Rental Applications

 Additional Income Source, Vehicles, and Emergency Contact

-Some people have to pay the bills.
+Some people have more than one way to pay the bills.

 If they have help from parents, a standard job plus freelance work, or even a small online business in addition to their work, they can find a way to tell you here.
 You can also find out how many cars they plan to bring and if your allotted parking space can fit that many vehicles.
 It is also always good to know who to contact as you may never know.
 It’s better to be safe than sorry and find out early.